DPBayes/dpdl/experiments/README.md

 ## Future experiments

+- "Sweet spot" for learning rate.
+In experiment 03 it looked like there could be a sweet spot for the learning rate where accuracy is good, but number of epochs is remarkably low.
+- Hyperparameter optimization for small vs large batch sizes.
+Based on experiment 00 results, it looks like optimizing hypers for smaller batch sizes might be more difficult than for large batch sizes.
+This might explain by previous results show that large batches are better.
 - From the DP-RAFT paper Antti had some ideas of experimenting with noise thresholding.
 - How hypers transfer from PEFT method Head only to LoRA, FiLM, None?
 - How does dataset imbalance affect the hypers?